 - whether officers warned the suspect that they would use a taser if he or she didn’t comply with instructions.

 Consult a Lawyer

-If you think you have been a victim of excessive force by the police, it is important to understand your rights.
-An experienced attorney can advise you of your options under state and federal law, and discuss with you whether the officer’s employer or supervisor may be liable for failing to train, supervise, investigate, or discipline the officer.
-Importantly, the lawyer can explain whether the officer has a “qualified immunity” defense (meaning that there’s no liability because the officer acted within the scope of his or her duties.)
+If you think you have been a victim of excessive force by the police, it's important to understand your rights.
+An experienced attorney can advise you of your options under state and federal law, and discuss with you whether the officer’s employer or supervisor could be liable for failing to train, supervise, investigate, or discipline the officer.
+Importantly, the lawyer can explain whether the officer has a “qualified immunity” defense (protection from the lawsuit).